simagix/hatchet/README.md

 When running as a web service, Hatchet provides a rich set of features through its web interface:

 ### Upload Log Files
 Upload MongoDB log files directly through the web interface - no command line needed.
 Simply drag and drop files onto the upload zone or click to browse.
-Supports `.log`, `.gz`, and `.log.gz` files.
+Supports any MongoDB log file (including `.gz` compressed).
 Multiple concurrent uploads are supported.

 ### Share Analysis via Direct Links
 Share your analysis with team members using direct URLs: